zvdas/OnlineMusicStore/README.md

-# OnlineMusicStore
+# Online Music Store
-Online Music Store created using Node.js &amp; Express
+Online Music Store created using Node.js &amp; Express, where users can listen to &amp; purchase the latest music by trending artists.